Skip to main content

 Read the travel advice for your destination and know the local safety risks.
 Keep an eye on current events in your destination.
 Monitor local and international media for information about possible safety or security risks.

 The end of Ramadan is usually a busy period in Muslim countries.
-People traditionally visit their families to celebrate Eid-ul-Fitr, the 3-day festival marking the end of the fast.
+People traditionally visit their families to celebrate Eid al-Fitr, the 3-day festival marking the end of the fast.

 One or more of these days may be a public holiday.

 Plan ahead if you're travelling at this time.
-Roads can be congested.
+Roads and public transport can be congested.
 Flights are often fully booked.

 Read more